Downloading Software for Your Evolution CNC Router.

-Once you have those programs installed I want you to open UGS Platform.
-This is the interface we recommend to run the E3 CNC router.
-This program feeds G-code files, line by line to the controller board which then sends instructions to the stepper motors that control the movement of the spindle on the DeWalt engraver.
+Follow this link to learn how to download and install UGS on your https://youtu.be/AnezUEZbmUQ computer.
+UGS feeds G-code files, line by line to the controller board which then sends step and direction instructions to the stepper motors which ultimately control the movement of the spindle of the router.

-Connect to the E3 to your computer using your USB cable.
+Connect to the Evolution CNC to your computer using the USB cable.
 Open the UGS Platform software.
-The first item you need to address is in the upper right box with the title: Firmware.
-Click the drop down menu and select GRBL.
-Next in the Port Selector box click the drop down menu to select the indicated Port.
-In the next box over to the left set the Baud: at 115200.
+In the upper left corner of the display, look for: Firmware.
+The drop down menu should show "GRBL."
+Next, in the Port Selector box click the drop down menu to select the indicated Port.
+In the next box over to the left, make sure the Baud is set to 115200.

-With your E3 plugged in click the connect button.
-The button will then turn green showing that your computer is communicating with the E3’s controller board.
-Once your computer is connected to the E3 you will see a RED warning alarm telling you that your CNC is in a locked position and must be “homed” before it is operable.
+Plug in the Evolution CNC power supply.
+The stepper motors will lock up, this is normal.
+Stepper motors should only move when receiving a step and direction commands from the controller.
+Click the connect button.
+The button will then turn green showing that your computer is communicating with the controller.
+Once your computer is connected to the Evolution you will see a RED warning alarm telling you that your CNC is in a locked position and must be “homed” before it is operable.

-In the upper left portion of your screen you’ll see a box marked “Overrides."
-Within that panel look for the "$H" button.
-This is the button you need push to “Home” your E3.
-After you push it the spindle will move up the Z axis until it hits the Z axis limit switch.
+The upper left window on the screen is the Common Actions Window.
+Click the "Home" button.
+The spindle will move up the Z axis until it hits the Z axis limit switch.
 The Gantry will then move and position the spindle to the lower left corner of the spoiler board.
 Look at the Controller Panel of UGS and you’ll see that the machines coordinates are all zero, X0, Y0, Z0.
 This is a good place to mention the difference between machine coordinates and work coordinates.
-The machine coordinates are homed in relation to the X, Y, and Z limit switches on the E3.
+The machine coordinates are homed in relation to the X, Y, and Z limit switches on the Evolution Series.
 The work coordinates are determined by the placement of a work piece mounted to the spoiler board.
 You will set your work piece coordinates by a process called “jogging.”

-A little refresher on E3 geography.
-The spoiler board is a rectangle.
+A little refresher on Evolution geography.
+The spoil board is a rectangle.
 The long edge is the X axis.
 The short edge is the Y axis and the spindle travels up and down on the Z axis.
-When you mount your work piece to the spoiler board make sure the “bottom” of the work piece is parallel to the X axis (oriented to the long edge of the spoiler).
+When you mount your work piece to the spoil board, make sure the “bottom” of the work piece is parallel to the X axis (oriented to the long edge of the spoil board).